-(12) Includes options presently exercisable to purchase 4,334 shares of Common Stock, out of options to purchase a total of 4,334 shares, exercisable at \$19.20 per share, granted pursuant to a stock option agreement dated June 9, 2010 between the Company and Mr. Polk and options presently exercisable to purchase 2,590 shares of Common Stock, out of options to purchase a total of 2,590 shares, exercisable at \$34.06 per share, granted pursuant to a stock option agreement dated May 18, 2011 between the Company and Mr. Polk.
+(14) Includes 1,322 shares of Common Stock owned by Mr. Polk; options presently exercisable to purchase 4,334 shares of Common Stock, out of options to purchase a total of 4,334 shares, exercisable at \$19.20 per share, granted pursuant to a stock option agreement dated June 9, 2010 between the Company and Mr. Polk; options presently exercisable to purchase 2,590 shares of Common Stock, out of options to purchase a total of 2,590 shares, exercisable at \$34.06 per share, granted pursuant to a stock option agreement dated May 18, 2011 between the Company and Mr. Polk; and 1,343 restricted stock units granted pursuant to a restricted stock unit agreement dated June 2, 2012 between the Company and Mr. Polk.

-(13) Includes options presently exercisable to purchase 19,200 shares of Common Stock, out of options to purchase a total of 38,400 shares, exercisable at \$8.44 per share, granted pursuant to a stock option agreement dated November 11, 2005 between the Company and Mr. Vidergauz; options presently exercisable to purchase 4,334 shares of Common Stock, out of options to purchase a total of 4,334 shares, exercisable at \$19.20 per share, granted pursuant to a stock option agreement dated June 9, 2010 between the Company and Mr. Vidergauz and options presently exercisable to purchase 2,590 shares of Common Stock, out of options to purchase a total of 2,590 shares, exercisable at \$34.06 per share, granted pursuant to a stock option agreement dated May 18, 2011 between the Company and Mr. Vidergauz.
+(15) Includes 1,322 shares of Common Stock owned by Mr. Vidergauz; options presently exercisable to purchase 6,600 shares of Common Stock, out of options to purchase a total of 38,400 shares, exercisable at \$8.44 per share, granted pursuant to a stock option agreement dated November 11, 2005 between the Company and Mr. Vidergauz; options presently exercisable to purchase 4,334 shares of Common Stock, out of options to purchase a total of 4,334 shares, exercisable at \$19.20 per share, granted pursuant to a stock option agreement dated June 9, 2010 between the Company and Mr. Vidergauz; options presently exercisable to purchase a total of 2,590 shares, exercisable at \$34.06 per share, granted pursuant to a stock option agreement dated May 18, 2011 between the Company and Mr. Vidergauz; and 1,343 restricted stock units granted pursuant to a restricted stock unit agreement dated June 2, 2012 between the Company and Mr. Vidergauz.